 Your total income is important to creditors so that they can figure your overall ability to make payments.
 The higher your income is, the more credit you will likely qualify for.

 Many banks offer tools on their websites that will tell you if you pre-qualify for one or more of their credit cards.
 Using free tools like this will keep you from applying for cards that you certainly have no chance at being approved for.
 These tools also do not have any negative impact on your credit score since they do not do a hard inquiry on your credit report.

 When traditional credit cards fail, you can always apply for a secured card.
 These cards are a great way to at least get your credit moving in the right direction, especially if you are trying to establish credit for the first time.

 Here are some great secured credit cards for you to consider:

-Oftentimes a secured card will give you an initial credit limit of $500, but you must secure that limit with a $500 deposit.
+Oftentimes a secured card will give you an initial credit limit after making a security deposit of a certain amount, determined based on your creditworthiness.
 Once you begin to establish responsible spending habits and demonstrate that you pay your bill each month on time, the bank will likely upgrade your account to an unsecured card and you will get your deposit back.

 9. If Denied, Ask for Reconsideration

 Did you know there is a department that is dedicated to reconsidering your denied application if you ask them to?
 It’s true!
 If you feel you have done everything right and your credit score is worthy of a credit card but you are still denied, you can call the reconsideration line to plead your case.
 Be sure you have checked your credit report recently so you aren’t surprised by anything they might be basing their decision on.